THE POWER RULE FOR ANTI-DERIVATIVES

 xn+1 + C

 We first encountered the table below as examples of the power rule for derivatives, and we then filled in the boxes of the right-most 2 columns.
 This earlier table is enhanced below to include exercizes solved using the power rule for anti-derivatives: the ANTI-POWER RULE.
-As we did earlier, the first 14 rows will be completed in class, emphasizing the first column.
+As we did earlier, the first 14 rows will be completed in class or in an on-line exercise, emphasizing the first column.
 The last 4 rows are left as problems on your take-home test.
 For several of these problems, rules for exponents will be helpful.

 f (x) dx =